 If you get tired of streaming Hulu, Netflix, or Amazon Instant Video, hop over to your Android gaming collection and enjoy bufferless performance.
-Okay, the onboard memory and storage hardware could be better, but those niggling faults don’t stop the Brinnonac from earning its wings as a superb Kodi box, especially since you’re only paying $50 for this amount of media decoding power.
+Okay, the onboard memory and storage hardware could be better, but those niggling faults don’t stop the Brinnonac from earning its wings as a superb Kodi box.

 This gadget equipped with SPDIF and AV connectivity, it’s easy to hook-up your stereo system.
 Alternatively, if you own a newer AV receiver, you’ll be using your HDMI cable to decode the surround sound.
 DTS hardware decoding is supported.
 Last on the list of connectors, there’s a wired ethernet port on one side and an SD/MMC card slot on the other connector panel.

 An Amlogic S905W Quad-Core Cortex-A53 chip takes care of hardware decoding while a Penta-Core Mali-450 directs huge chunks of high-resolution graphics.
 The output resolution is 4K HD, for all those new Ultra HD movies and graphically intensive games.
 The 16GB solid-state storage and 2GBs of RAM are fast, but a larger HDD and an extra gigabyte of RAM would have been better.